 Uncontested divorces happen when both spouses agree to all of the terms of the divorce.
 On average, uncontested divorces are quite common.
 With the help of a Houston divorce attorney to assist with papers and a hearing, the process can be fairly simple and may be resolved in a matter of two to three months.

 During the course of a marriage, a couple usually accumulates what Texas courts consider to be community property.
 In the event of a divorce, the couple’s community property is divided among both parties.
 A family law attorney can advocate for you to ensure that your community property is divided in the fairest manner possible.

 Separate Property Division.

 The lines between community and separate property tend to become blurry in an emotionally charged divorce.
-To effectively protect property that you were gifted, inherited, or owned before marriage, let a family law attorney help you prove which items fall under separate property.
+To effectively protect property that you were gifted, inherited, or owned before marriage, let a Houston divorce attorney help you prove which items fall under separate property.

 According to Texas law, spousal support is a separate matter from other aspects of the divorce such as property division and child support.
 It generally refers to a temporary state in which a spouse is required to provide income to their former spouse.
 However, under certain circumstances this can extend past divorce.
 If you are seeking spousal support or have experienced a lapse in spousal support that is now overdue, consider contacting a family law attorney for assistance.

 In the event of a divorce, child custody can become a heated issue.
 A family law attorney can provide calm and compassionate guidance, while being adaptable and assertive when necessary, to ensure that a child’s best interests are looked after.
 Family law attorneys may be able to assist clients with key issues such as parenting plans, conservatorship, and visitation.